xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 *Falsification conditions:*

-* If for encoding `e` the `Tension_bind` distributions for correct and misbinding groups are nearly identical, and this pattern persists across subjects and tasks, this encoding is considered ineffective for Q082.
+* If for encoding `e` the `Tension_bind` distributions for correct and misbinding groups are nearly identical, and this pattern persists across subjects and tasks, this encoding is considered ineffective for Q082 under the stated observables.
 * If `Tension_bind` is systematically lower in misbinding conditions than in correct binding conditions for most subjects, the combination of observables and weights is considered inverted and rejected.
+* If encodings in `E_bind` disagree qualitatively about which conditions are high vs low tension in ways that cannot be reconciled with known physiological or behavioral constraints, either the observable set or the encoding library needs revision.

 *Semantics implementation note:*
 All continuous measures such as `C_coherence` are computed from neural data treated as continuous fields or averaged signals, while object tokens and reports remain discrete.
 This respects the hybrid semantics indicated in the metadata.

 *Boundary note:*
 Falsifying TU encoding != solving canonical statement.
 Even a well performing encoding in this experiment does not by itself explain how binding works in all contexts.

 ---